anastuart/thesis/source/09_introduction.md

 ## aim

+In order to examine if individuals with NRS experience subjective and objective drowsiness differently to those with ID and healthy controls...

 This study aimed to examine if there are differences in how the populations experience subjective sleepiness, and if this is associated with regional differences in brain activity during resting wake.
 We aimed to see if there was a difference in the correlation of objective sleepiness scores to objective measures of drowsiness and if that was associated with topographical cluster differences.
 Finally, we examined if the regional differences was associated with delta power of previous nights sleep.